-The Open Call winning group exhibition at apexart:
+The NYC Open Call-winning group exhibition at apexart:

 New York City, USA